 Site name The name of the Site as a whole, held in the site database.
 Note: this is not the same as the site name given in the local systems site list.
-Note: this is not the same as the site hame given in the local systems site list.
-Offline Access Defines what someone, who has connected to the site, can see of the site in its OFFLINE Level state.
+Offline Access Level Defines what someone, who has connected to the site, can see of the site in its OFFLINE state.
 Although this user cannot interact with the resources themselves, this defines what resources the user can see in the Resources panel.
 Options are "No access", and levels 1 to 30.
-Default Access Applies to what a person can see and do on a site in its ONLINE state.
-If set to password Level required, then the user will have to enter a username and password, and the access level will be whatever level has been assigned to that user.
+Default Access Level Applies to what a person can see and do on a site in its ONLINE state.
+If set to password required, then the user will have to enter a username and password, and the access level will be whatever level has been assigned to that user.
 Note: If the level is set at anything from 1 to 30, when the site is opened, it will default to this level without a password required.
 This also means that the session will not be logged as a specific user.
 To have audit trails for every session, set this to password required.
 Site contact This is the default site contact.
 This is especially important for monitoring, where an external viewer needs to contact a local responsible person.
 To set a site contact, click on the icon on the right.
 Then select an existing contact, or create a new one.
 Network Network settings are those settings specific to the LAN.

 Multicast This will define the multicast settings for the site as a whole.
 This is discussed in more depth below.
-Site passwords If Use Site Passwords is checked, it will propagate all users on the Site Master Unit to all units on the site.
+Site passwords If Use Site Passwords is checked , it will propagate all users on the Site Master Unit to all units on the site.
 This centralises control of users to the master unit.
-This is the recommended setting.
+This is the recommended setting .
 If left unchecked, users will be defined on a unit-by-unit basis.
 It is best to enable this only after all relevant users are set up on the Master Unit, and there aren't any users needed to be stored on other units.
 This is because setting site passwords will delete all users on non-Master units and replace them with the user list on the Site Master computer.
-Hide Failed This will remove cameras that have failed from the Resources list until they are running Cameras in again.
-Resource Panel
+Hide Failed Cameras in Resource Panel This will remove cameras that have failed from the Resources list until they are running again.